golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 #### Init yagna daemon as a sender

-When you have already configured the yagna demon and it is time to initialize as a sender.
+When you have already configured the yagna daemon and it is time to initialize as a sender.

 ```bash
 yagna payment init --sender